News & Insights

 McGill and Partners appoints Nick Williams-Walker as Group Chief Operating Officer

-Nick will succeed Stephen Cross in this role, who has been the firm’s acting Group COO since January 2022.
-Stephen Cross, one of the co-founders of McGill and Partners, will continue his role of Head of Strategy and Innovation, focussing on strategy, innovation, talent acquisition, and brand and marketing.
+Nick will succeed Stephen Cross in this role, who has been our firm’s acting Group COO since January 2022.
+Stephen Cross, one of the co-founders of our firm, will continue his role of Head of Strategy and Innovation, focussing on strategy, innovation, talent acquisition, and brand and marketing.
 He will also continue to maintain responsibility for Europe.

-Nick has a long history in the specialty intermediary space and his experience of optimising client service, innovation and leveraging gains and efficiencies from technology over many years will be a huge asset to a digital-first business such as McGill and Partners, which takes a cutting-edge approach to technology.
+Nick has a long history in the specialty intermediary space and his experience of optimising client service, innovation and leveraging gains and efficiencies from technology over many years will be a huge asset to our digital-first business, which takes a cutting-edge approach to technology.

 Steve McGill, CEO and founder of McGill and Partners, said: “As we continue to pursue exceptional talent, we are delighted to welcome Nick as Group Chief Operating Officer of McGill and Partners.
 Nick brings extensive experience to an already strong and talented team, and we look forward to Nick joining the firm later this month.”